-Most of us take the mood swings, grumpiness and weight gain of fluctuating hormones for granted.
-But toxic chemicals in our everyday lives could be making things worse.
-Known as ‘xenoestrogens’, these substances found in plastics, cosmetics, sanitary napkins, till receipts and even tap water can mimic the hormone oestrogen and are linked not only to middle-aged spread but also reproductive problems, learning difficulties and even cancer.
+So why should we worry?
+Because toxic chemicals in our everyday lives known as ‘xenoestrogens’, found in plastics, cosmetics, sanitary napkins, till receipts and even tap water can mimic the hormone oestrogen and are linked not only to middle-aged spread but also reproductive problems, learning difficulties and even cancer.

 The risk of these chemicals is enormous and we’re just at the start of learning what they do